ASSol82/Streebog-bitslice/README.md

 ### Linux

+Download the repository to your local disk and go to the **Streebog-bitslice** directory.

-At the command prompt, type
+At the command prompt from **Streebog-bitslice** directory, type

 **make**